gergelypolonkai/gergelypolonkai.github.io/_drafts/writing-a-gnome-shell-extension.md

 practically anything to the Shell panel that you can add to a Clutter stage.

 The other thing to remember is the lifecycle of a Shell extension.
-There are two methods here: either you use an extension controller, or plain old Javascript functions `enable()` and `disable()`; I will go on with the former method.
+After calling `init()`, there are two ways forward: you either use a so called extension controller, or plain old JavaScript functions `enable()` and `disable()`; I will go on with the former method for reasons discussed later.

 ## Anatomy of an extension